lukassojak/Smart-Irrigation-System/docs/overview/FEATURES_AND_CONFIG.md

 ---

-### 2. Weather-Based Irrigation
+### 2. Weather-Based Irrigation (v0.12+)
+Since v0.10 the irrigation volume is computed by a pluggable **Weather Irrigation Model**.
+The model receives:
+- the circuit configuration,
+- the last known weather conditions,
+- global irrigation limits and correction factors.

+The model returns a `WeatherModelResult` containing:
+- final target volume,
+- bounds (min/max),
+- skip flag,
+- computation details.

+> All computation is isolated in the model layer and can be replaced or extended.

-The system dynamically adjusts watering based on:
+The system dynamically adjusts watering based on recent weather data (forecast support planned for future releases).

 **Recent weather data:**
-- Real-time weather data is fetched via a weather API (e.g., Ecowitt station).
+- Real-time weather data is fetched via a weather API.
-- Each node computes required water volume using **global correction factors** & **per-zone correction factors** derived from weather conditions.
+- The required water volume is computed by Weather Irrigation Model for each zone using **global correction factors** & **per-zone correction factors**.
-- Maximum and minimum thresholds can be defined to avoid over- or under-watering.
 - If the node is offline or the weather API is unreachable, the system falls back to default irrigation amounts.
 - For testing purposes, a built-in **WeatherSimulator** can generate synthetic weather data.
-- Current version (v0.9) supports three weather parameters: *temperature*, *solar radiation*, and *rainfall*.
-Future versions may include additional parameters.

 **Weather forecast:**
 - In future releases, forecast data will be integrated to further optimize irrigation scheduling.

-**Irrigation calculation model:**
+**Weather Irrigation Model:**
 - The current model calculates the required water volume dynamically based on deviations from *standard weather conditions*.
 The calculation model uses the following logic:
 1. **Base target water amount**:
     - Each irrigation node calculates `base_target_water_amount` from the configured `target_mm` (even-area-mode) or `liters_per_minimum_dripper` (dripper-mode).
 This represend the default water volume needed under standard weather conditions.